 Try a day of shopping at NorthPark Center and make sure to visit the Lush store to find a variety of products like fizzing bath bombs and foot soaks, suitable for a day of pampering.
 From Park Lane Station, take the NorthPark Center Shuttle Route 702.

 Top off the perfect day with a night cap at the Midnight Rambler, a cocktail lounge in Downtown Dallas.
-After all, calories don’t count on vacation, right?
-Ride any DART Railline to Akard Station and the lounge is a 3-minute walk away.
+After all, calories don’t count on staycation, right?
+Ride any DART Rail line to Akard Station and the lounge is a 3-minute walk away.

-A spring staycation doesn’t have to mean your own backyard.
+A summer staycation doesn’t have to mean your own backyard.
 It’s okay to hop a city or two and branch out a little.

-Known for its eclectic shops and interesting eateries, the city of Denton offers a variety of locations for an eventful spring.
+Known for its eclectic shops and interesting eateries, the city of Denton offers a variety of locations for an eventful summer.